 - Whether the recommendation is independent or must be implemented with another recommendation.

 CFP® professionals are expected to:

 Present Recommendations And Supporting Information.
 Once recommendations have been developed by the CFP® professional, they must be Presented to the Client.
 Notably, when such recommendations are delivered, the CFP® professional must also provide the information that was considered when developing those recommendations (e.g., the supporting financial planning projections and analysis).

 Implement: Implementing The Financial Planning Recommendation(s)

 - Select and Implement Actions, Products, or Services.
-After recommendations have been made for Implementation, the CFP professional who is responsible for Implementation must actually help the Client make a final selection and then implement the action, product, or service and discuss any Client selection that deviates from the CFP professional’s recommendation.
+After recommendations have been made for Implementation, the CFP® professional who is responsible for Implementation must actually help the Client to make a final selection and then implement the action, product, or service and discuss any Client selection that deviates from the CFP® professional’s recommendation.

-For those who want to delve further into the dynamics of what, exactly, CFP Board expects to see documented when providing financial planning recommendations, see their Case Study example here.
+For those who want to delve further into the dynamics of what, exactly, is expected by CFP Board in terms of documentation when providing financial planning recommendations, see their Case Study example here.